-L-arginine is most commonly known and used in the fitness industry for its ability to stimulate the release of growth hormone, hence its use in the body building world for enhancing stamina, strength, and performance.
-In this post we will discuss in more detail what are L-Arginine benefits and side effects so you can make a more informed decision about whether this is a supplement that is right for you.
+L-arginine is most commonly known and used in the fitness industry for its ability to stimulate the release of growth hormone.
+Hence the reason why it is used in the body building world for enhancing stamina, strength, and performance.
+In this post we will discuss in more detail l-arginine benefits and side effects so you can make a more informed decision about whether this is a supplement that is right for you.

 What Exactly is L-Arginine?

-L-arginine is an amino acid used by the body in the biosynthesis of proteins and is found naturally in dairy products, red meat, fish, poultry, and eggs.
-It is converted in the body to nitric oxide: a chemical that opens blood vessels wider, which in turn improves the flow of blood around the body.
+L-arginine is an amino acid used by the body in the biosynthesis of proteins, and is found naturally in dairy products, red meat, fish, poultry and eggs.
+It is converted in the body to nitric oxide: a chemical that opens blood vessels wider, in turn improving the flow of blood around the body.

-It is a conditionally essential amino acid, meaning that it is not always essential except maybe in times of illness and stress, such as the stress put on the body due to hard training or lifting weights.
-These conditions will cause catabolic stress and injury, and under these circumstances the body requirements for L-arginine will be much higher.
+It is a conditionally essential amino acid, meaning that it is not always essential, except maybe in times of illness and stress, such as the stress put on the body due to hard training or lifting weights.
+These conditions will cause catabolic stress and injury so under these circumstances the body requirements for l-arginine will be much higher.

-It also has many other uses as well as just stimulating your growth hormone, so let’s dive right in and take a look!
+It also has many uses other than just stimulating your growth hormone, so let’s dive right in and take a look at these.

 WHAT ARE L-ARGININE BENEFITS AND SIDE EFFECTS?